Jump to topic

 If you have 20/25 vision, you can read letters that an average person sees from 25 feet at 20 feet.
 However, you can remedy this problem by wearing eyeglasses or contact lenses prescribed by your eye doctor.

 Vision acuity is important.
 But, it is not the only component that defines overall vision ability.
 20/20 vision reflects sharpness of vision at a specific distance.
 Eye doctors also consider other vision skills, like peripheral vision (side vision), eye coordination, depth perception, and more.

 20/20 vision is considered normal visual acuity.
-When you have 20/20 vision, it means you can see what an average person can follow in an eye chart when 20 feet away.
+When you have 20/20 vision, you can see what an average person can follow in an eye chart 20 feet away.
 Eye doctors will use eye charts, like the Snellen Chart, to measure visual acuity.

 While some believe that 20/20 vision is the same as perfect vision, it is not.
 A person can have 20/15 vision and demonstrate sharper visual acuity than the average population.

 20/20 vision does not mean perfect vision.
 Eye doctors consider 20/20 vision as standard, or average vision.

 The Snellen chart is the most common eye chart used in eye clinics.
 It often shows 11 rows of capital letters.
 As you go down each row, the number of letters increases while their size decreases.